prajakta192/wishlist-drawer/README.md

 # wishlist-drawer
 Public repository for creating wish-list drawer with reactjs

-to npm i & npm start
+run npm i && npm start for both client and server side to start the development server.